Family doctor has huge impact on patient health

 Dr. Chandy has battled for decades to persuade the medical establishment to listen to his views.
 He has developed a more modern way of diagnosing vitamin deficiency, which replaces an approach which dates back more than 150 years.

-The slightly built 60-year-old doctor hopes to persuade Health Secretary Patricia Hewitt that the NHS should adopt his new diagnostic approach.
-He is convinced this will improve the health of thousands – if not millions of patients and ultimately save billions in unnecessary diagnostic procedures and treatment.
+The slightly built 60-year-old doctor hopes to persuade Health Secretary Patricia Hewitt that the NHS should adopt his diagnostic approach and improve the health of thousands while saving billions in unnecessary diagnostic procedures and treatment.

 Calling for a break from tradition

-Betty Ritson is a feisty patient who was suffering from a range of chronic illnesses until she was diagnosed with vitamin B12 deficiency, said, “If it wasn’t for you, doctor, I wouldn’t be here at all, I would be fertilizing my own flowers.”
+Betty Ritson, a feisty patient who was suffering from a range of chronic illnesses until she was diagnosed with vitamin B12 deficiency, said, “If it wasn’t for you, doctor, I wouldn’t be here at all, I would be fertilizing my own flowers.”

-The event, organised by Dr Chandy with the backing of the B12 Committee, a support group made up of former patients, was to call for a revolutionary break with medical tradition.
-According to Dr Chandy, his innovative approach to diagnosing vitamin B12 deficiency could transform the lives of thousands of patients.
+The Durham event was organised by Dr Chandy with the backing of The B12 Committee, a support group made up of former patients, to call for a revolutionary break with medical tradition.

-Within a few minutes another patient, Ian Marley, who had complained of a lack of energy and constant tiredness before being diagnosed as being B12 deficient, climbed to his feet to blurt out: “I feel on top of the world, happy-go-lucky.
+Ian Marley, who had complained of a lack of energy and constant tiredness before being diagnosed as B12 deficient, climbed to his feet to blurt out: “I feel on top of the world, happy-go-lucky.
 I feel absolutely wonderful.
 So thank you.”

-A few minutes later another of Dr Chandy’s patients – a woman called Rosemary – told her own story, “I was diagnosed as a possible multiple sclerosis case.
+Another of Dr Chandy’s patients – a woman called Rosemary – told her story, “I was diagnosed as a possible multiple sclerosis case.
 I used to fall over.
 I lost the vision in my left eye,” she said.